bobmarchman/evalapi/README.txt

       own evaluation handlers is that a boolean value is returned from the callback function.

-It should be noted that the Eval API does not provide the means for taking action based on a node’s evaluation.
+It should also be noted that the Eval API does not provide the means for taking action based on a node’s evaluation.
 It simply provides the mechanism to define the criteria to be evaluated and the method of evaluation.
 Other module’s are responsible for determining what to do with the evaluated criteria.